 High-end, secure video conferencing can be conducted at the School of Law through the use of portable video conferencing units which can be setup in conference rooms and classrooms.
 These Polycom systems can be connected to a classroom's projector and sound system and connect to remote locations through IP connections.

 We have conducted numerous VTC connections with other countries including: Russia, China, UK, Canada, and multiple locations in the US.

-However, there are many caveats to using this high-end technology that can make its use someone risky.
+However, there are some caveats to using this high-end technology that you'll want to be aware of

 If you have any questions regarding video conferencing (or web conferencing and telephone conferencing alternatives) please e-mail firstname.lastname@example.org.

 To start this process, contact Instructional Technology via email (email@example.com) and or stop by and talk to us in Sullivan 311.
 We will want to get your support needs on our calendar as soon as possible, even if all of your contact information is incomplete.
 Eventually, once you do have remote contact information, we'll fill out this form to support the connection with: Video Conference Request Form.